-The workspace was comprised of a desk with an LCD monitor tilted ~10 degrees from horizontal and a chinrest.
-The monitor was tilted in order to provide a more comfortable view for the participant while approximating a perpendicular viewing angle for the head-mounted gaze-tracking equipment.
+The workspace was comprised of a desk with a chinrest and an LCD monitor (which was used to calibrate the eye-tracker) tilted approximately 10° from the horizontal.
+The monitor was tilted in order to provide a more comfortable view for the participant while approximating a perpendicular viewing angle for the head-mounted eye-tracker.
 For the experimental tasks, the Ebbinghaus display was placed on top of the LCD screen.

-As shown in Fig. 1, the display consisted of a white board (38 cm wide x 22.5 cm in height) with two rings of matte black-filled circles, or inducers: one to the left of the display and one 13 cm to its right.
-Each inducer was centred at the midpoint of the display's height (~11.3 cm).
-For the display as oriented in Fig. 1, the centre of the inner disc on the left was 10.5 cm from the display's leftmost edge, whereas the centre of the inner disc on the right was 14.5 cm from the display's rightmost edge.
-The inducers on one side of the display comprised a ring of 11 black-filled circles 1-cm in diameter.
+As shown in figure 1, the display consisted of a white board (38 cm wide × 22.5 cm in height) with two annuli of matte black-filled circles (inducers): one to the left of the display and one 13 cm to its right.
+Each inducer was centred at the midpoint of the display's height (approx. 11.3 cm).
+For the display as arranged in figure 1, the centre of the inner disc on the left was 10.5 cm from the display's leftmost edge, whereas the centre of the inner disc on the right was 14.5 cm from the display's rightmost edge.
+The inducers on one side of the display comprised an annulus of 11 black-filled circles each 1 cm in diameter.
 Each of these small circles were spaced evenly apart from their immediately neighbour and centred 2.5 cm from the centre of the ring.
-The inducer on the other side of the display comprised a ring of 6 black-filled circles each 5.8 cm in diameter.
-These large circles were spaced evenly apart from their immediately neighbours and centred 6 cm from the centre of the inducer.
+The inducer on the other side of the display comprised an annulus of six black-filled circles each 5.8 cm in diameter.
+These large circles were spaced evenly apart from their immediate neighbours and centred 6 cm from the centre of the inducer.
 Real 3D discs were positioned at the centres of each inducer, creating an illusion of size.
-The discs were from two sets of five discs each 3-mm thick and painted matte black.
+The discs were from two sets of five discs each 3 mm thick and painted matte black.
 The smallest disc used in each set was 3 cm in diameter while the largest was 3.5 cm.

-An OptoTRAK optoelectronic motion tracking system (NDI, Waterloo, Canada) was used to track hand movement at 100 Hz.
-An EyeLink II (SR Research Ltd., Mississauga, Canada) system was used to record the position of the right eye at a sampling rate of 250 Hz.
-A Logitech keypad was used in the keypress task to track participants' choice and response or reaction time, and a button-release devise was used in the manual estimation and grasping tasks to track reaction time in these tasks.
+An OptoTRAK optoelectronic motion-tracking system (NDI, Waterloo, Canada) was used to track hand movement at 100 Hz.
+An Eye-Link II (SR Research Ltd., Mississauga, Canada) system was used to record the position of the right eye at a sampling rate of 250 Hz.
+A Logitech keypad was used in the keypress task to track participants' choice and response or reaction time, and a button-release device was used in the manual estimation and grasping tasks to track reaction time in these tasks.
 These were positioned on the table to the right of the display and were elevated to approximate the height of the display.
-One red LED light was used as a resting fixation point between trials, while a second LED light was used to illuminate the workspace to signal the start of the trial (see Supplementary Material Figure 1).
+One red LED light was used as a resting fixation point between trials, while a second LED light was used to illuminate the workspace to signal the start of the trial (see the electronic supplementary material, figure S1).